citp/privacy-policy-historical/u/ur/url/urlanalyser.com.md

-> *The following text is extracted and transformed from the urlanalyser.com privacy policy that was archived on 2013-08-08.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130808235524id_/http%3A//www.urlanalyser.com/privacy_policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the urlanalyser.com privacy policy that was archived on 2014-06-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140625190415id_/http%3A//www.urlsas.com/privacy_policy.html) for the most accurate reproduction.*

-# URL Analyser | Privacy Policy
+# URL SAS | Privacy Policy

 ## 3rd Party advertising